-“As a child and young adult I made it a point to learn to speak Spanish, to study Spanish and to become the best I could with the language of my culture, so I could help others.”
+“As a child and young adult, I made it a point to learn to speak Spanish, to study Spanish and to become the best I could with the language of my culture, so I could help others,” she says.
+“By using the Spanish language to communicate with the clients, it provides them with the best professional and culturally acceptable care”.

-“I hope by seeing someone that looks like them working in the Hispanic community that it will inspire young Hispanic students to seek a career in the health care field.
-So many Hispanic students are needed to go into the health care field.
-The Hispanic population in the United States is increasing quickly, which means we will need young Hispanic people to become health care workers to assist the growing Hispanic community with their medical needs.”
+“So many Hispanic students are needed to go into the health care field,” she says.
+“The Hispanic population in the United States is increasing quickly, which means we will need young Hispanic people to become health care workers to assist the growing Hispanic community with their medical needs.”

 While she remains devoted to her team members and clients, Mirta’s family have been awaiting her retirement.
 In fact her husband, Joseph, retired two years ago as a respiratory therapist.
 Their two children are also in the health care field.
 Matthew, her son, is a psychiatrist and Samantha, her daughter, is a licensed clinical mental health counselor.